‘Got to happen’: Democrats redouble efforts to secure a deal on spending bill

 “If it was important enough for us to have new revenue, adjust our tax code, then the program should last for that,” said Mr. Manchin.
 “If not, you’re not being genuine.”

-Mr. Manchin has likewise sought to temper the child-care tax credit.
+Mr. Manchin has likewise sought to temper the child care tax credit.
 The White House originally proposed to make the credit permanent, which gives parents with children under the age of 6 approximately $3,600 in direct payments annually.

 Mr. Manchin’s attempts to scale back the tax credit come as governmental watchdogs estimate making the expansion permanent would cost as much as $1.6 trillion over the next decade.
 In response, Mr. Biden has proposed only extending the program for another year, much to the chagrin of progressives.